UPPS 03.01.12 - Use of Courtesy Vehicles and Vehicle Allowances Provided by the University

 The employee is responsible for retaining copies of all written records to be presented upon demand in the event of internal or external audits.
 These records are to be maintained for five years from the year in which the personal mileage was reported on the employee’s W-2.

-Completing and Submitting the Courtesy Car Declaration Form
+Complete and Submit the Courtesy Car Declaration Form

 The Athletics business office should forward the completed form to the Payroll and Tax Compliance Office by the 10th day of the month following the end of the reporting period.